|

 and I decided we really needed to find a spotted salamander on my grandparent’s

-fall.
-The temperature was in the thirties, so we weren’t banking on
+last fall.
+The temperature was in the thirties, so we weren’t banking

-much.
-After searching for more than 30 minutes we spotted a spring peeper
+on much.
+After searching for more than 30 minutes we spotted a spring

-as it made its way into the leaf litter of the pool.
-We were going
+peeper as it made its way into the leaf litter of the pool.
+We were

-to call it quits when I decided to walk the perimeter of the pool one more
+going to call it quits when I decided to walk the perimeter of the pool

-time.
+one more time.
 I saw a rock that I had ignored up to that point.
-My gut

-was telling me that if I turned it, I would be very happy.
-I couldn’t
+My gut was telling me that if I turned it, I would be very happy.
+I

-believe my eyes when I was staring at the spotted salamander that was underneath
+couldn’t believe my eyes when I was staring at the spotted salamander that

-that rock.
-I know they are common, but I have searched for this species
+was underneath that rock.
+I know they are common, but I have searched

 |